ydhnwb/autodm_base/README.md

 run app.py using syntax: python3 app.py <br>
 (if you have some problem with library, run this: pip install -r requirement.txt)

+# Bugs
+- I dont know why but the video sometimes uploaded, sometimes it doesnt.
+Like 60-70% successfully uploaded.
+Very hard to debug